 Author Lost to Time and Chance

-[This essay can be found in both “First Loves: Vol 1 of Love at a Reasonable Rate” and “First Essays”.
+[This essay can be found in “A Readable Reader”, “First Loves: Vol 1 of Love at a Reasonable Rate” and “First Essays”.
 See Buy Our Books! for more.]